 You should complete your control board replacement, by restoring the power to the furnace.
 Run the system through a heating cycle and verify proper operation.

 If you are not going to do it yourself, then your selection of a hvac contractor is very important.
 Our partners will assist you in this process.
 With their free service, you can get up to four quotes from local hvac companies without even leaving your home.
 Simply provide some basic information and then local pre-screened contractors will be alerted and will contact you to give you a quote.
 It's that fast and easy!

 You can get our Gas Furnace Troubleshooting and Repair DVD through Amazon on its Createspace page.
 For $50 (which is less than the cost of one service call), you get a set of videos grouped together on a single DVD.
 They will show you how to diagnose and repair the most common problems with high efficiency gas furnaces.

-Stove ratings part 12 continues our list of manufacturers and reviews of their products.
+Bath fan ratings part 4 continues our list of manufacturers and reviews of their products.

-Passive solar water heater ratings part 7 continues our list of manufacturers and reviews of their products.
+Indirect water heater ratings part 4 continues our list of manufacturers and reviews of their products.